datagnss/datagnss.github.io/gnss/rtk_receiver/casestudy/easy-to-setup-ppk-solution.md

 ![](../../../images/gnss/ppk/ppk_solution.jpg)

+a.
 Copy the base station RTCM3 file to this Android device.

-Then, on the screen shown above, select `Import Base RTCM3 Data`.
-After that, the `Process PPK` button below will become active.
+b. on the screen shown above, select `Import Base RTCM3 Data`.

+c. the `Process PPK` button below will become active.
 Tap it to start processing.
 The progress will be shown below.

 Once processing is finished, tap `Update Features`.

 All features in the project that correspond to the processed PPK rover file will then have their coordinates updated.